Faisal II: 14 July Revolution

 In the summer of 1958, King Hussein of Jordan asked for Iraqi military assistance during the escalating Lebanon crisis.
-Units of the Royal Iraqi Army under the command of Colonel Abd al-Karim Qasim, en route to Jordan, chose to march on Baghdad instead, where they mounted a coup d'état on 14 July.
+Units of the Royal Iraqi Army under the command of Colonel Abdul-Karim Qasim, en route to Jordan, chose to march on Baghdad instead, where they mounted a coup d'état on 14 July.
 During the 14 July Revolution, Faisal II ordered the Royal Guard to offer no resistance and surrendered to the insurgents.
 Around 8 am, Captain Abdul Sattar Sabaa Al-Ibousi, leading the revolutionary assault group at the Rihab Palace, which was still the principal royal residence in central Baghdad, ordered the King, Crown Prince 'Abd al-Ilah, Crown Princess Hiyam ('Abd al-Ilah's wife), Princess Nafeesa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt) and several servants to gather in the palace courtyard (the young King had not yet moved into the newly completed Royal Palace).
 According to Princess Hiyam's biography page, the royal family and royal staff left the palace through the kitchen.
 When they passed through the kitchen garden, rebel soldiers opened fire.
 The King was shot in the head and neck, while Nafeesa and Abadiya were shot in the back.
 Only Princess Hiyam survived the massacre of the royal family, being wounded in the leg or hip.
 The group was then taken to cars for transport to the Ministry of Defence.
 The King reportedly died along the way, and the cars were stopped.
-The King's body was hanged, while the Crown Prince was defiled and dragged through the streets.
+The King's body was hanged, while the body of the Crown Prince was defiled and dragged through the streets.

 Aftermath

 Many years later, when the Iraqi historian Safa Khulusi met Al-Ibousi, who was once one of Khulusi's students, and questioned him on his part in Faisal's death, the former student answered, "all I did was remember Palestine, and the trigger on the machine-gun just set itself off".

-During the regime of Saddam Hussein, Faisal II was reburied under a marble tomb located next to that of his father in the restored Royal Cemetery in Baghdad.
+During the regime of Saddam Hussein, Faisal II was reburied in a marble tomb located next to that of his father in the restored Royal Cemetery in Baghdad.

 Engagements

 Faisal initially asked for the hand of Princess Shahnaz Pahlavi, the eldest daughter of Shah Mohammad Reza Pahlavi.
 However, the offer was rejected by the Shah.

 In January 1957, Faisal became engaged to Princess Kiymet Hanım, a descendant of the Mamluk dynasty of Iraq.
-However, the engagement was broken three months later.
+However, the engagement was broken off three months later.

 At the time of his death, the king was scheduled to marry to Princess Sabiha Fazile Hanımsultan (engagement in September 1957), the only daughter of Prince Muhammad 'Ali Ibrahim of Egypt and Ottoman princess Zahra Hanzade Sultan.